 You can search for screens, containers, assets and UI items, all from one place, by using CMD/CTRL+f.
 This is particularly useful when you are looking for something but you cannot remember its exact name.

 You can customize the Editor interface, from the Preferences menu (located bottom right).

-You can manage these options by opening the ‘Grid’ icon of the top toolbar.
+You can manage these options by selecting the ‘Grid Settings’ from the Preferences menu (located bottom right).

 Rulers and guides

-By default, smart guides, device guides and custom guides are enabled in Proto.io Editor.
-You can manage these options by opening the ‘Grid’ icon of the top toolbar.
+By default, smart guides, device guides, and custom guides are enabled in Proto.io Editor.
+You can manage these options by selecting the ‘Grid Settings’ from the Preferences menu (located bottom right).
 Guides help you in resizing and aligning UI items easily on the canvas.
 Green lines appear accordingly to show you exactly what your item is snapping to.
 You can create custom guides by clicking on the desired point of the ruler (horizontal or vertical).
 Custom guides appear as orange lines.
 To remove a custom guide, grab it on the ruler and drag it out of the canvas.
-To clear all guides, click on the ‘CLEAR GUIDES’ button.
+To clear all guides, click on the ‘Clear Guides’ button.

 Tooltips are on by default.
-They appear when you hover over a features.
-Turning off tooltips will make them appear with a 3 second delay.
+They appear when you hover over a feature.
+Turning off tooltips will make them appear with a 3-second delay.

 You can change theme through Interface settings (found under Preferences).
 You can choose between Light or Dark theme and also select your preferred Pasteboard color or add your own.